Philippe-cz/Stock-Price-Prediction-by-CNN-LSTM-DNN-model/README.md

 <b>Trading Data</b><br>
 We are loading daily data from yahoo finance from year 2000 until end of 2021.

 Bellow condition is trying to make sure we are trading in upper trend.
-Trades will be done only with long position
+Trades will be done only with long position.

 <b>Traded formation</b><br>
 Condition 1: <i>Last candle high is higher than previous candle high</i><br>